-In contrast to DMOADs and Regenerative Medicine, joint unloading is a well-established core principle of conservative care for knee OA.
-Cyclical loading and unloading of the joint, for example when walking or climbing stairs, is critical for the maintenance of healthy cartilage.
-The normal distribution and amount of loading in the knee changes with knee OA, and research has shown that increased loads in the knee joint contribute to the initiation and progression of knee OA.12 Joint unloading aims to reduce and redistribute these loads to avoid further damage and potentially encourage healing within the knee joint.
+In contrast to DMOADs and Regenerative Medicine, joint offloading is a well-established core principle of conservative care for knee OA.
+Cyclical loading and offloading of the joint, for example when walking or climbing stairs, is critical for the maintenance of healthy cartilage.
+The normal distribution and amount of loading in the knee changes with knee OA, and research has shown that increased loads in the knee joint contribute to the initiation and progression of knee OA.12 Joint offloading aims to reduce and redistribute these loads to avoid further damage and potentially encourage healing within the knee joint.

 The knee joint has three compartments where bones meet: the medial tibiofemoral compartment, the lateral tibiofemoral compartment, and the patellofemoral compartment.
 Knee OA can affect any of these three compartments in the joint.

 Knee braces for osteoarthritis have been around for decades and there are hundreds of options available.
 One of the most common types of knee braces are known as “uni-compartment offloaders”.
 They are designed to offload compressive forces from one side of your knee.
 They do this by applying a force to the side of your knee to “open up” the joint space on the opposite side and redistribute the forces normally going through the knee across a larger area.
 Uni-compartment offloader braces are cost-effective and minimally invasive treatments that can reduce pain, improve function, and potentially delay the progression of knee OA for the right patients.13 However, traditional knee braces have one main limitation: they are designed for use in patients with uni-compartmental knee OA affecting one tibiofemoral compartment (ie. one side of the knee).
 This makes up only 3-20% of all knee OA patients,14, 15 while the majority of patients are likely to have OA in two or all three compartments of their knee.16 This means that traditional knee braces are not optimized for the majority of patients with bi- or tri-compartmental knee OA, which may limit their effectiveness to reduce pain and improve knee function.

 Levitation Tri-Compartment Offloader Knee Brace